Mockova/help/monitoring/testing-locations/index.rst

 used to download the HTML code of your page content.

-In some cases, network latency between our users and Testomatobot can cause false timeouts and affects the ability to get a project's test results when it's located farther away.
+In some cases, network latency between our users and Testomatobot can cause false timeouts and affect the ability to get a project's test results when it's located farther away.

 To avoid this issue, we offer other Testomatobot testing locations to minimize